keboola/website/index.md

     icotype: blue
     title: INTEGRATION
-    desc: Get the data and the best tools to create ad-hoc analysis right in your department to improve your campaigns.
+    desc: Get the data and the best tools to create ad-hoc analysis right in your department to improve your decision making.
   - link: ''
     icotype: yellowright
     title: ANALYTICS